L1.2 Lottie’s second lesson on concepts

 “So this Yank David Donaldson was shipwrecked and washed up on a desert island but with natives.
 They wandered round the island shouting ‘Gavagai’ and other stupid things which gave him the creeps so he wanted to interpret what they were shouting.
 But he realised that he didn’t know what they were shouting Gavagai etc at.
 There were lots of creatures in the forest and birds and things and lots of wind noises.
 If he could have asked them what their problem was, he’d know the meaning of their words.
 But only when he knew the meaning of their words could he ask them!

 So he decided to assume that they thought the same things as he did and had the same sorts of interests and were about as good at noticing things.
 He assumed they weren’t stupid (which sounds a bit stupid to me: I mean, natives!).
 He called that the…” looking at biro on the back of her hand: “Principle of Charity.
 So assuming they thought true thoughts and were, er… ‘rational’ then he could interpret them.
-He used his own ideas of what implied what and what was a reason to think what, a bit like a ruler to measure them.”
+He used his own ideas of what implied what and what was a reason to think what, to interpret them.”

 “But surely” interrupts Masongill “the natives would make mistakes and not be rational sometimes, just like us?”